mwbowers/mwbowers.github.io/manuals/migrations/mssql-logical-field-restriction.md

 A logical field whose name has changed from its physical base field cannot be used as a key field in the logical file.

 ## Computed Key Fields
-When a field is retyped, most typically because the field is a concatenation or substring of the underlying physical fields, then the logical field becomes read-only and additionally it cannot be used as a key field.
+When a logical field is retyped, most typically because the field is a concatenation or substring of the underlying physical fields, then the logical field becomes read-only and, additionally, it cannot be used as a key field.

-One way of remediating this problem is to use a computed field.
+One way of remediating the usage of a retyped field as a key field is to use a computed field.

 Assume this DDS logical field definition fragment:
 ```